 “That’s the thing, though,” said Holly.
 “They mean well.
 As far as that goes.
 Hector only wants to help me.
 So does Mom.”
 She shook her head.
 “And I sit there thinking it must be my fault because I don’t feel any better.”

 “I looked at my street,” said Holly, saying the words she’d rehearsed in her head so many times.
 “The same street I’d seen every day of my life.
 It was empty.
 There’s no curfew, but also no reason for anyone to go out at night.
-I thought of that old media, those movies and shows, the books.
+I thought of that old media, those movies and TV shows, the books.
 How different life was in those.
 When was the last time anyone heard a dog barking?
 Or a raccoon going through the trash?
 A fox?
 Even another person out for a run after dark?

 “I looked left, saw the endless row of identical, prefab houses.
 Green lawns, all freshly mowed, recycling bins waiting on the curb.”
 She didn’t have to close her eyes to see the image, the glow of video screens from every one of the matching bay windows.
 Like a promotional drawing.
 “I looked right and saw the exact same thing.
 And there’s no sound, like I said, no smells.
 And I’m standing there in my dirty clothes, and I realized that everything is in place there, it all has a purpose, a reason.
 Everything except for me.”

 She looked at Richard, finding his eyes.
 He looked back at her, face still, and waited for her to finish.
 “I see the lights go off, Mom and Dad headed for bed.
 I know there are dozens of messages that I haven’t looked at, but the safety robots would have told them that they’d found me, that I was on my way home.
 It’s a given.
 Where else can you go?
 But I can’t go back in there.
-Back to my room.
 So I just kept walking.”

 “And now you’re here,” said Richard.